 They’re not going anywhere soon, so you’ve got plenty of time to see these exhibitions, which have delighted thousands of visitors from around the world before you.
 Find a permanent exhibition below:

-15. National Museum Of Singapore
+19. National Museum Of Singapore

 Travel through 700 years of Singaporean history at this fantastic museum.
 From interactive Singapore exhibitions to immersive walk-in art installations, it’s an enlightening place to learn all about history and culture, from the British colonisation to becoming an independent state.
 Permanent exhibitions that we’d recommend include the digital presentation Story of the Forest, the history-filled An Old New World: Digital Edition, and the ‘singing’ chandeliers of Wings of a Rich Manoeuvre.
+Definitely, some of the best free exhibitions in Singapore.

 📍93 Stamford Rd, Singapore 178897

-16. Museum Of Ice Cream
+20. Museum Of Ice Cream

 Go on a journey beyond your wildest imagination at this pink museum in Singapore.
 Those who love photography will adore 14 installations dedicated to ice cream as well as the only sprinkle pool in Asia.
 Excitingly, people of all ages can enjoy the most bizarre but fun museum experience and adults can get a taste of nostalgia while reimaging their childhood.
 Relax at a pink Californian beach, dive into the biggest sprinkle pool, swing on exotic chairs and much more.
 Learn more about the Museum Of Ice Cream Singapore.